TRIQS/triqs_0.x/doc/user_manual/wien2k/LDADMFTmain.rst

 and the number of orbitals `Norb`.
 There are again several optional parameters that allow to modify the local Hamiltonian to specific needs.
 They are:

   * `GFStruct`: Contains the block structure of the local density matrix.
-Has to be given in the format as calculated by :class:`SumK_LDA`.
+Has to be given in the format as calculated by :class:`SumkLDA`.
   * `map`: If `GFStruct` is given as parameter, also `map` has to be given.
 This is the mapping from the block structure to a general up/down structure.
   * `useMatrix`: If `True`, the interaction matrix is calculated from Slater integrals, which are calculated from `U_interact` and